skyward-er/obsw/src/hardware_in_the_loop/README.md

 To use this module as-is:
 - The first thing to do is to develop the control algorithm in the `step` method of *MockAirbrakeAlgorithm*.
 Then you should check that the *HILServo* sends back to the simulator the data in the conversion you want.
 - Now you should create the entrypoint in the `sbs.conf` file.
 In the *Defines:* field you should add the flag of your entrypoint corresponding to the one used in `HILConfig.h` in order to choose the right config file (e.g. `Defines: -DHIL`)
-- After this you should be able to build the `test-HIL.cpp` and flash the executable on the board.
+- After this you should be able to build the `test-hil.cpp` and flash the executable on the board.
 - Then you should connect via serial the board to the computer (with a serial adapter).
 The connections between adapter and board are:
   - adapter_GND to board_GND
   - adapter_RX to board_TX (check table or cheatsheet for available serialPorts and relative pins)